ttmagweba/flight-tracking-data-pipeline/README.md

 ## Overview
 Built an end-to-end batch ETL pipeline that ingests live aircraft tracking data from a REST API, enriches records using geospatial calculations, stores data in a normalized relational database, and automatically generates daily analytical CSV reports through Apache Airflow orchestration.

+The pipeline retrieves live aircraft data around Johannesburg, enriches each record by calculating its distance from a predefined location using the Haversine formula, and stores the data in a normalized SQLite database for SQL-based analysis.

 ## Project Objective

 The goal of this project was to design an end-to-end ETL pipeline that demonstrates industry-standard data engineering practices including automated workflow orchestration, relational data modeling, error handling, and analytical reporting using live aircraft data.